RetroReversing/retroReversing/categories/consoles/GameBoy.md

 # Game Boy Technology

 ## Game Boy Assembly Language (Z80-like)
 The Game Boy has a variant of the Zilog Z80 processor, well technically it is a CPU between the `i8080` and the Z80, it is not binary compatible with either but there are similarities.
-You need a assembler that can handle the Game Boy speicific opcodes in order to write functional code for the Game Boy in assembly language.
+You need a assembler that can handle the Game Boy specific opcodes in order to write functional code for the Game Boy in assembly language.

 {% include link-to-other-site.html url="https://www.chibiakumas.com/z80/Gameboy.php" description="ChibiAkumas has an excellent page with tutorials and information to get started with Game Boy assembly language" image="https://www.chibiakumas.com/z80/AsmTitleStrip.jpg" title="gbZ80 Assembly programming for the Gameboy and Gameboy Color"  %}

 ## Game Boy Boot ROM (Bootstrapping)
 Every game produced for the Game Boy required a little piece of code known as the "bootloader" or boot code to initialise the state of the console.
-You don't have to know anything about this, but it can be facinating to find out what the Game Boy does as soon as you hit that power button.
+You don't have to know anything about this, but it can be fascinating to find out what the Game Boy does as soon as you hit that power button.

 {% include link-to-other-site.html url="https://realboyemulator.wordpress.com/2013/01/03/a-look-at-the-game-boy-bootstrap-let-the-fun-begin/" description="RealBoy has an excellent page that gives you an in-depth look at how the Game Boy's bootloader works" title="A Look At The Game Boy Bootstrap: Let The Fun Begin!"  %}

+---
 # Reverse Engineering Game Boy Games
 There have been a few very successful reverse engineering projects for the Game Boy, one of the most successful is the Pokemon dissassembly which managed to reverse engineer the entire game into a rebuildable ROM!